 Who could immunotherapies help?

-Scientists believe immunotherapies could help people with type 1 diabetes at three stages.
+Scientists believe immunotherapies could help people with type 1 diabetes at three time points.

 Stop

-When people have just been diagnosed with type 1 diabetes the immune system hasn’t quite finished its attack, meaning that up to 20% of your beta cells are still alive.
-Immunotherapies could be used when someone is first diagnosed to preserve these beta cells.
-And the more beta cells we can protect, the more insulin you can produce on your own.
-This could make blood sugar control easier and protect you against serious complications down the line.
+When people have just been diagnosed with type 1 diabetes the immune system hasn’t quite finished its attack and up to 20% someone's beta cells may still be alive.
+Immunotherapies could be used to preserve these beta cells.
+The more beta cells we can protect, the more insulin someone can produce on their own.
+This would make blood sugar management easier and protect against serious diabetes complications down the line.

 Cure